LeeCheneler/LeeCheneler/README.md

-# Hey, I'm Lee
+# Hey, I'm Lee 👋

-Principal engineer building fullstack TypeScript applications.
+Principal engineer based in the UK, building fullstack TypeScript applications.

 ## What I work with